ksandom/colouredWeb/packages-available/ColouredWeb/docs/readme.md

         2: 255
     [debug0]: You will now need to run something like --cwOut to send this to some files.

+Actually, we want to make it a dark theme

+    $ colouredweb --cwDark
+    $ colouredweb --colourByHex=99eeff --cwOut

+      hexInput:
+        0: 153
+        1: 238
+        2: 255
+    [debug0]: You will now need to run something like --cwOut to send this to some files.

+There is also `--cwBright`.

 This turns off the custom formatting.

     $ colouredweb --cwOut